qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 These three components should be done when you click your button so it kicks off the photo-taking activity.

+Positive
+: For step 2 above, we could also use the `takePictureIntent.resolveActivity(getPackageManager()) != null` to make sure the implicit intent can at least resolve to the default activity.

 ### Displaying the image!